Improved space-time tradeoffs for approximate full-text indexing with one edit error: Introduction

-We now mention the best results from the literature we are aware of for our problem.
+The best results we have found in the literature with reference to our problem follow.
 We only consider the results with worst case space and time bounds.
-We thus do not consider results like the result in~\cite{MN05} in which either the query time or the space usage only hold on average on the assumption that the text and/or the patterns are drawn from some random distribution.
-For general integer alphabet a result by Amir et Al~\cite{AKLLLR00} further improved by Buchsbaum et Al~\cite{BGW00} has led to $O(n\log^2 n)$ space with query time $O(m\log\log m+occ)$.
-Later Cole et Al~\cite{CGL04} described an index for arbitrary number of errors $k$ but which for the case $k=1$ uses $O(n\log^2 n)$ bits of space and answers to queries in $O(m+\log n\log\log n+occ)$ time.
-For the special case of constant sized alphabets a series or results culminated with the results of Lam et Al~\cite{LSW08}, Chan et Al~\cite{CLSTW06b} and Chan et Al~\cite{CLSTW10} with various tradeoffs between the occupied space and query time.
-By adapting some ideas of~\cite{B09} and combining with two indices described in~\cite{CLSTW06b} we are able to essentially remove the additive polylogarithmic term from the query times associated with some of the best previously known results while using the same space (or even less in some cases).
-The reader can refer to tables~\ref{table:compar_table0} and~\ref{table:compar_table1} for a full comparison between our new results and the old ones.
+We thus do not consider results like the one in Maa{\ss} and Nowak~\cite{MN05} in which either the query time or the space usage only hold on average on the assumption that the text and/or the patterns are drawn from some random distribution.
+For a general integer alphabet (unbounded alphabet) a result by Amir et al.~\cite{AKLLLR00} further improved by Buchsbaum et al.~\cite{BGW00} has led to $O(n\log^2 n)$~\footnote{In this paper $\log x$ stands for $\lceil\log_2 (\mbox{max}(x,2)\rceil$.} bits of space with query time $O(m\log\log m+occ)$.
+Later Cole et al.~\cite{CGL04} described an index for an arbitrary number of errors $k$, which for the case $k=1$ uses $O(n\log^2 n)$ bits of space and answers to queries in $O(m+\log n\log\log n+occ)$ time.
+For the special case of constant-sized alphabets, a series of results culminated with those of Lam et al.~\cite{LSW08}, Chan et al.~\cite{chan2011linear} and Chan et al.~\cite{CLSTW10} with various tradeoffs between the occupied space and query time.

+Belazzougui~\cite{B09} presented a solution to an easier problem: build a data structure for dictionaries so as to support approximate queries with one edit error.
+In that problem the indexed elements are not text substrings but are, instead, strings coming from a dictionary.
+Then Belazzougui used his solution to the easier dictionary problem to solve the harder full-text indexing problem.
+His solution used a brute-force approach: build the proposed dictionary on all sufficiently short text substrings (more precisely, factors with length less than $\log n\log\log n$) and use it to answer queries for sufficiently short query patterns.
+Queries for longer patterns are answered using the index of Cole et al.~\cite{CGL04}.
+The main drawback of that solution is that it incurs a large polylogarithmic factor in the space usage (due to the large space needed to index short text substrings).

+By adapting some ideas of Belazzougui~\cite{B09} and combining with two indices described in Chan et al.~\cite{chan2011linear} we are able to remove the additive polylogarithmic term from the query times associated with some of the best previously known results while using the same space (or even less in some cases).
+When compared with Belazzougui~\cite{B09} our query time is identical but our space usage is much better.
+The reader can refer to Tables~\ref{table:compar_table0} and~\ref{table:compar_table1} for a full comparison between our new results and the previous ones.